Expertium/expertium.github.io/Avoid_Pattern_Matching.md

 5) Then repeat steps 1-4 for each category and its items

-It supports images and audio as well.
+It supports images and audio as well, though pasting images in there is not convenient.

 To be honest, I don't think you should squeeze **that** much information into a single card, but I imagine people who disagree will like this note type.